-7.7 Ensure NULL Cipher Suites is disabled (Scored)
+7.7 (L1) Ensure NULL Cipher Suites is Disabled (Automated)

-The NULL cipher does not provide data confidentiality or integrity.
-It is recommended that the NULL cipher be disabled.
+The NULL cipher does not provide data confidentiality or integrity, therefore it is recommended that the NULL cipher be disabled.

 By disabling the NULL cipher, there is a better chance of maintaining data confidentiality and integrity.